the-pfg/XGBoost-SIMEX-Comparison/README.md

 # XGBoost-SIMEX-Comparison
-A QGIS processing script written in Python to compare land cover classification output by an XGBoost model to SIMEX.
+A PyQGIS script to compare land cover classification output by an XGBoost model to SIMEX.

 ## Installation and Environment Requirements